Zimbabwe reaches HIV fight milestone

 “We must also tackle head-on the new drug abuse epidemic that is threatening the future of our young people and the nation.
 Apart from destroying the moral and intellectual fabric of our nation, drug abuse has been strongly associated with new HIV infections.
 We must be united as a nation in confronting this menace.”

-“In a few days’ time, our country is host to the International Conference on Aids and STIs in Africa (Icasa 2023).
-The Conference is an important platform for sharing and exchanging cutting-edge evidence and lessons in the response to HIV and other epidemics afflicting our continent and the world.
+“In a few days’ time, our country hosts the International Conference on AIDS and STIs in Africa (ICASA 2023).
+The conference is an important platform for sharing and exchanging cutting-edge evidence and lessons in the response to HIV and other epidemics afflicting our continent and the world.

 “I would like to express our gratitude to our funding and development partners who have continued to augment domestic resources over the years, and enhanced the achievements we have made.